What to Remember When Waking

 You, too, can call to Gaia’s slumbering children, reminding them that Winter’s grip is loosening, and soon you will be welcoming their presence.
-Or, like the traditional Morris Dancers, you can dance upon the sleeping Earth, ringing jingle bells, and smacking magical sticks together to awaken Her creatures.
+Or, like the traditional Morris Dancers, you can dance upon the sleeping Earth, ring jingle bells, and smack magical sticks together to awaken Her creatures.

 With your songs and words, you are engaging in the original sense of the word en-chantment: to chant or sing with intention, to achieve a desired result.
 By doing so, you bless and bring to life all within the sound of your voice.

-For those of you (a rapidly diminishing number, I hope!) who think you are not fond of poetry, let me invite you to erase all the tedium you may associate with it, tainted by drab school-teachers with no soul.
-Surely the glorious inaugural poem by Amanda Gorman has opened up a new appreciation for everyone.
+For those of you (a diminishing number, I hope!) who think you are not fond of poetry, let me invite you to erase all the tedium you may associate with it, tainted by drab, repressed school-teachers with no soul.

-I could go on and on, of course, but the day is moving along, and I have more enchantments of my own still to attend to.
+I could go on and on, of course, but the day is moving on, and I have enchantments to attend to.